 The Aquatic Science program is designed to prepare students for advanced study or professional and technical careers in hydrobiology, aquaculture and fisheries-oriented occupations.
 The focus of our Aquatic Science program is on aquaculture, the rearing of aquatic organisms under controlled or semi-controlled conditions.

 The Plant, Soil and Environmental Science program is divided in four (4) program areas.
 Horticulture encompasses the production of fruits and vegetables for consumption, as well as the production of plants and flowers for decor and beautification.
 The Plant Science area investigates all aspects of plant life from the molecular level to applied crop production systems.
 The program includes both traditional and alternative/niche production systems.
 Soil Science furthers interest in soil productivity and land use.
 This diverse area examines soil use for plant and crop production, as well as other areas, such as soil used for foundations, construction of roads, waterways and numerous other areas.
 Environmental Science is the study and process of finding answers (or at least trying) to many of life's confusing questions.
 Examples: How can the watering of a lawn affect the water quality of a nearby stream?
 How can recycling aluminum help save fossil fuels and reduce both air and water pollution?
 How does the exhaust from cars in New York contribute to the decline of salmon in Canada?

-To view our Agriculture Department eViewbook download the PDF
+To view an informational flyer on the Department of Agriculture, download the PDF